Is Psychedelic Assisted Therapy Right For Your Patients?

 Referral Form

-It could be appropriate for your patient if:
+It could be appropriate for your patient if they meet the following requirements:

-It is not appropriate for your patient if:
+It is not appropriate for your patient if they have:

 Treatment Results